nhejazi/vim_edc/README.md

 _Caveat emptor_ - using this configuration can be unintuitive at first (especially for those new to Vim).
 See the directions below.

+---

 ## _Directions/Roadmap_

 For less terse directions, see [this ~~excellent~~ decent blog post](https://jacky.wtf/weblog/moving-to-neovim/).
 Note that this assumes some familiarity with Vim.

-- To obtain the configuration in this repository:
+- To clone the configuration in this repo:
 ```bash
 git clone https://github.com/nhejazi/myneovimconfig.git ~/.config/nvim
 sh ~/.config/nvim/_setup.sh